intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 print(response)
 ```

-### Deploy Chatbot Service
+### Deploy Chatbot Persistent Service

-NeuralChat can be deployed as a service and users can access it through curl with Restful API.
+NeuralChat can be deployed as a persistent service and users can access it through curl with Restful API.

 #### Launch Service